waltz-controls/axsis/README.md

 ## Frontend

 Frontend is a NodeJS application hence requires WebStorm and a Node 12+ environment, `nvm` is advised (serves same purpose as `Conda` for Python).
 To start application execute `npm install && npm run start` this will launch the web server on `localhost:8081`, provided that middleware is already running.

+Configuring NodeJS run/debug in WebStorm [tutorial](https://www.jetbrains.com/help/webstorm/running-and-debugging-node-js.html)

+## Run everything

+First launch Magix; then both backend applications and, finally, the frontend.
+Once everything is up and running navigate your browser to `localhost:8081` one should see the following page:

 # Publications